VWO Testing

 snapshot of the pricing chart on the blog

-You can see they dropped bifurcation of plans and decreased the number of choices significantly.
+You can see they dropped the bifurcation of plans and decreased the number of choices significantly.
 They also dropped cheaper plans ($9, $49) and some expensive ones too ($490, $990).
 They have exact same pricing even today (as of April 2010).

 Lessons

-If you have any feedback, comments or thoughts, please share them with me.
+If you have any feedback, comments, or thoughts, please share them with me.
 I hope you enjoyed my investigative journalism 🙂

 Note: The author owns the screenshots used in the blog.